andrew-quintana/andrew-quintana/README.md

 ### Hi there 👋🏽 I'm Andrew

 Engineer with a background in robotics, manufacturing, and systems engineering — now building intelligent, modular AI systems grounded in real-world reliability.
+Aiming to empower individuals, deliver new forms of value, and solve complex problems.

 ---